syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Page-Settings.md

-> Note: Refer to the scrollable area for more details.
+N> Refer to the scrollable area for more details.

 The following code example illustrates how to specify scroll limit.